Skip to main content

 Quick Start

-To get started, let's use the localQuery tool in @openassistant/duckdb in a simple React application, which can help users query their own data using natural language.
-For example, users can ask "Which location has the highest revenue?" and the assistant will use the localQuery tool to query the data and return the result.
+To get a quick start, let's use the localQuery tool in @openassistant/duckdb to build a simple AI assistant that can help users query their own data using natural language.

 Let's say you have a dataset in your application.
-For this example, we will use the SAMPLE_DATASETS in dataset.ts to simulate the data.
+For this example, we will use the SAMPLE_DATASETS to simulate the data:

 export const SAMPLE_DATASETS = {